A Fast Way to Become an Auto Mechanic: How Long Does It Really Take?

 What Are the Requirements To Attend Automotive Mechanic School?

 Specific requirements to attend automotive technician school vary across institutions.
-At UTI, for example, the requirements include students being at least 16 years old.
+At UTI, for example, the requirements include students being at least 18 years old, or 16 with a guardian’s signature.

-Tuition varies from program to program.
-At UTI, there are automotive technician school grants and scholarships available, as well as other financial aid options, to help students pay for school.10
+Tuition varies from program to program, but at UTI, there are automotive technician school grants and scholarships available, as well as other financial aid options, to help students pay for school.10

 Upon graduating UTI’s core automotive program, graduates receive a diploma, certificate or associate degree, depending on the campus, that confirms their completion of the program.
 Those who choose to pursue Manufacturer-Specific Advanced Training can get additional in-depth training featuring a variety of brands.